raken15/StockTradingApplication/README.md

 - **Robust unit tests** to ensure code reliability.
 - **Custom commands** using `RelayCommand` for efficient interaction between ViewModels and the UI.
 - **Logging** with `SimpleLogger` for tracking application events and debugging.
+- **Initial settings** like starting money is read from `InitialSettings.txt` and can be changed to have different initial settings.

 ## Architecture